mmarodin/icinga2-plugins/README.md

 # icinga2-plugins
-Icinga2 addons & plugins (they could work with other monitoring tools too, like Icinga, Nagios, Naemon, ...)
+mmarodin's Icinga2 addons & plugins
+they could work with other monitoring tools too (like Icinga v1, Nagios, Naemon, ...)

+when possible I always use existing plugins, like Manubulon or Centreon plugins, or SNMP gets with the right OIDs when it's not possible to do that, or if I could write a better plugin ...
+I'll do it! ;)

+enjoy these plugins:
+- Aerohive APs
+- APC ATS and PDUs
+- Cisco Aironet APs
+- Dell Powerconnect switches
+- Linux systems
+- Netapp storages
+- Oracle VM manager and hypervisors
+- pCOWeb sensors
+- pfSense firewalls
+- QNAP storages
+- Socomec UPS
+- Windows systems

+see screenshots under folder's plugins for a quick view

+try these funny addons to send HTML Icinga2 notifications via email with graphs (they use Grafana via API to embed them)
+- Notification (coming soon!)